octobercms/docs/services-parser.md

 File uploader input for files.
 This tag value will contain the full path to the file.

     {fileupload name="logo" label="Logo"}defaultlogo.png{/fileupload}

+#### Color picker

+Color picker widget for color selection.
+This tag will contain the selected hexadecimal value.
+You may optionally provide an `availableColors` attribute to define the available colours for selection.

+    {colorpicker name="bg_color" label="Background colour" allowEmpty="true" availableColors="#ffffff|#000000"}{/colorpicker}

 #### Repeater